-Steep gas prices are a constant reminder that our country lacks an energy policy, but we feel the pinch in more ways than one.
-Energy prices are breaking the personal budgets of Arkansans and killing jobs here at home.
+Steep gas prices, along with high home heating and cooling bills, are constant reminders that our country lacks an energy policy.
+However, we feel the pinch in more ways than one.
+Energy prices are breaking the personal budgets of Arkansans and reducing jobs here at home.
 Furthermore, the prospect of radical energy policies the Obama Administration favors—such as the cap-and-trade proposal—would drive the cost of energy even higher and would be devastating for our farmers, small business owners and rural communities.

 Excessive regulations that exasperate the problem are the wrong way to address our energy crisis.
 Congress has turned back attempts to tax energy through a cap-and-tax scheme.
 Those legislative defeats have led President Obama to try to impose these misguided regulations on his own.
 To prevent bad policy from taking effect, I’ve joined with my colleagues to push a legislative solution.
 "The Energy Tax Prevention Act” would stop cap-and-trade regulations from taking effect and protect Americans from seeing their energy bills double as a result of this misguided policy.

 Merely preventing destructive energy policies from taking hold won’t solve our problem.
 We still need a responsible, comprehensive approach to our energy crisis.
 For the right direction, we should turn to T. Boone Pickens’s approach.
 I share his belief that if it is American, we need to be using it.
 This goes for not only renewable forms of energy, but the vast amount of fossil fuels we have been blessed with in the U.S. and directly off our shores.